-Many people don’t understand what a “prepayment penalty” is, much to their own detriment months or years after signing mortgage loan documents.
+Many people don’t seem to understand what a “prepayment penalty” is, much to their own detriment months or years after signing mortgage loan documents.

-A prepayment penalty, also known as a “prepay”, is an agreement between a borrower and a bank or mortgage lender that regulates what the borrower is allowed to pay off and when.
-Most lenders allow borrowers to pay off up to 20 percent of the loan balance each year.
+A prepayment penalty, also known as a “prepay” in the industry, is an agreement between a borrower and a bank or mortgage lender that regulates what the borrower is allowed to pay off and when.
+Most mortgage lenders allow borrowers to pay off up to 20 percent of the loan balance each year.

 At this point, you might be wondering why would anyone pay more than 20 percent of their home loan off in one year?
-Well, thinking outside the box a bit, paying off a loan can happen in a variety of ways.
+Well, thinking outside the box a bit, paying off a mortgage early can happen in a variety of ways.

 If you sell your home, that is one way to paying off the loan in full.
 And if you refinance the loan, you effectively pay off the mortgage as well by replacing it with a shiny new one.
 Oh, and one large lump payment could exceed that 20 percent mark in one year as well.

 That said, it is important to note that there are two types of prepay penalties.
 These include “soft prepayment penalties” and “hard prepayment penalties.”